 Historical similarities & differences.

 Like Trump, Hitler was not the popular candidate.
 Political machinations got Hitler into power, as he controlled the largest block of seats.
 For Trump, his path to power was winning the electoral college, not the popular vote.
 Both leaders lead a racist mass movement, along with being misogynistic and ultra-nationalistic, eliciting violent reactions from their attendees at national rallies.
 The difference in Hitler’s case was protesters who tried to shout him down, were ejected by Hitler’s army friends armed with rubber truncheons.
-Trump was not so organised, but his followers still ejected peaceful protestors, violently.
+Trump was not so organised, but his followers still ejected peaceful protesters, violently.
 Trump displays contempt for liberal democratic norms and has identified a class of people he is quite happy to direct blame for America’s failings.
 Muslims replace Jews as the preferred targets despite the unconstitutional nature of his desires.
 Hitler, equally, had contempt for the Weimar Republic Constitution which changed Germany from a monarchy to a parliamentary democracy.
-The original Nazi party was filled with disenfranchised youth as a movement, whereas the Tea party Republican adherents found their main support from older white men.
+The original Nazi party was filled with disenfranchised youth as a movement, whereas the Tea party Republican adherents found their primary support from older white men.
 Trump represents an avatar for their anger, marginalisation and resentment.
 In both points of history, the people had lost faith in the ability of their government to look after them.
-Coupled with a loss of faith in the civil system, they sought a political option that came from outside the “system”.
+Coupled with a loss of confidence in the civil system, they sought a political option that came from outside the “system”.

 Hitler promised to make Germany great and restore national pride.
 In echoes of Charles Lindbergh‘s “America First” isolationists rhetoric, Trump claimed, “I promise to make America great” and then spoke of isolating America.
-Hitler threatened, and did persecute his political opponents, and Trump threatened to jail Hillary Clinton during public debates.
+Hitler threatened and did persecute his political opponents, and Trump threatened to jail Hillary Clinton during public debates.
 He has since reneged on that, but his earlier rhetoric was worrying.
-Honesty among politicians in a “post-truth” era is unexpected, but even in Hitler’s time a former finance minister described Hitler as thoroughly untruthful.
+Honesty among politicians in a “post-truth” era is unexpected, but even in Hitler’s time, a former finance minister described Hitler as thoroughly untruthful.
 Washington Post gave Trump 3.4 “Pinocchios” (as compared to Hillary Clinton getting 2.2), and noted of the 92 Trump statements that were fact checked, only 11 were found to fall into the category of mostly true or neutral.
 Attitudes towards women by both Hitler and Trump were quite simply appalling and deeply misogynistic.
-Hitler and Mussolini declared themselves as opposed to feminism, while Hitler’s predominant offense was in objectifying women for reproductive purposes.
-As for Trump’s Billy Bush conversation, I am opposed to giving that any more oxygen than it already already, by linking to it here.
+Hitler and Mussolini declared themselves as opposed to feminism, while Hitler’s predominant offence was in objectifying women for reproductive purposes.
+As for Trump’s Billy Bush conversation, I am opposed to giving that any more oxygen than it already, by linking to it here.
 If perchance you don’t know to what I refer, then all I can say is, “Welcome back, I trust that your absence from civilisation over the last few months has not been unduly traumatic”.

 The results of Fascism take time.

 Under Hitler, unemployment figures began to drop.
-Public work schemes were introduced and the German Labour Front was set up to “protect” workers.
+Public work schemes were introduced, and the German Labour Front was set up to “protect” workers.
 Measures to ensure the leisure time of the work force was entrenched.
-It was a good month after he was “elected” in 1933, before Hitler began suspending several constitutional protections on civil rights.
-Jews didn’t lose their citizenship until 1935, about the same time conscription was brought in.
-Government income increased to ℛℳ15 billion Reichsmarks by 1939 (from ℛℳ10B in 1928), but then spending increased too.
+It was a good month after he was “elected” in 1933 before Hitler began suspending several constitutional protections on civil rights.
+Jews didn’t lose their citizenship until 1935; about the same time conscription was brought in.
+Government income increased to ℛℳ15 billion Reichsmarks by 1939 (from ℛℳ10B in 1928) but then spending increased too.
 The invasion of Poland didn’t occur till 1939.
 Hitler had been in “legitimate” power for seven years by then.
-If Trump stays in power for two terms he will have eight years to bring to fruition what he desires and the fact that four of the last five presidents served a full eight years is not encouraging.
+If Trump stays in power for two terms, he will have eight years to bring to fruition what he desires and the fact that four of the last five presidents served a full eight years is not encouraging.
 If you hold to the belief that Trump isn’t intimately aware of Hitler’s strategies, then you don’t want to read this.